Forgiveness – The Way of Healthy Living

 Many sponsors and counselors will encourage us to include our own names on the list we make of the people we have hurt.
 After all, no one has been more hurt by our addictions than we have.
-Unless we forgive ourselves we will never fully enjoy the forgiveness that God and other people offer to us.
+Unless we forgive ourselves, we will never fully enjoy the forgiveness that God and other people offer to us.
 Forgiving ourselves connects us more closely with God and the world around us.
-As we forgive ourselves, like God does, we will be better able to escape the resentment we have had for other people, for God and for ourselves, too.
-Self forgiveness helps to increase our appreciation for just how connected and interrelated to all of God’s creation we are, ways that we will never fully understand until we are with Christ in eternity.
+As we forgive ourselves, like God does, we will be better able to escape the resentment we have had for other people, for God and for ourselves.
+Self-forgiveness helps increase our appreciation for just how connected and interrelated to all of God’s creation we are, in ways that we will never fully understand until we are with Christ in eternity.
 Forgiving ourselves helps us to participate with God’s creation in healthy and dynamic ways, ways that will far exceed our greatest expectations and assumptions.

-Steve and Mattie are a young married couple who had previously lived lives of addictive sexual immorality, until they made the decision to give their lives to God by pursuing an intimate relationship with Jesus Christ.
-Together, they began working a 12 Step recovery program which included long-term counseling.
-Their counselor gave them an assignment, which was to read some Christ centered recovery literature after which they wrote this statement.
+James and Bethe are a young married couple who had previously lived lives of addictive sexual immorality, until they made the decision to give their lives to God by pursuing an intimate relationship with Jesus Christ.
+Together, they began working a Twelve Step recovery program which included long-term counseling.
+Their counselor gave them an assignment to read some Christ-centered recovery literature, after which they wrote this statement:

 We struggled to survive life for many years.
 Everyday we felt like victims because we had both been severely abused when we were children.
 But now, we don’t think of ourselves as victims anymore.
 With God’s help, a change is underway inside of us.
 We think differently than we used to think—our attitude is different.